 vTPM Data Protection Requirements (normative)

-vTPM secrets (i.e. private keys, the TPM nonce, read-constrained NVRAM data) SHALL be encrypted when not in use.
-The SHALL be encrypted a hardware TPM when not in use.
+vTPM secrets (i.e. private keys, the TPMproof nonce, read-constrained NVRAM data) SHALL be encrypted with a VDK when the vTPM is not in use, and SHALL be protected from unauthorized access while the vTPM is in use.

+Each vTPM SHALL use a unique, symmetric VDK.
+VDKs SHOULD be generated by the vTPM, VDKs SHOULD be freshly generated for each save, to minimize risk if old data is compromised.

+The VDK SHALL be encrypted as part of a storage chain of trust rooted in a hardware TPM when the vTPM is not in use (see 8.2.1), and SHALL be protected from unauthorized access while the vTPM is in use.

 Other vTPM data SHOULD be encrypted when not in use.
 Data here refers to information held within the vTPM, not the vTPM software itself.

 vTPM secrets MUST be constrained so they can only be decrypted when the vTPM and all software that the vTPM relies on for secure operation is running and in an acceptable state.
 What acceptable means MUST be defined in the vTPM credential.